thomasWeise/aitoa/book/structure/searchSpace/README.md

 We continue this iterative processing until reaching the end of the string&nbsp;$\sespel$.
 We now have constructed the complete Gantt chart&nbsp;$\solspel$ illustrated in [@fig:jssp_mapping_demo].
 Whenever we assign a sub-job&nbsp;$\jsspJobIndex>0$ of any given job to a machine, then we already had assigned all sub-jobs at smaller indices first.
-No deadlock could occur and&nbsp;$\solspel$ must therefore be feasible.
+No deadlock can occur and&nbsp;$\solspel$ must therefore be feasible.

 \repo.listing{lst:JSSPRepresentationMapping}{Excerpt from a Java class for implementing the representation mapping.}{java}{src/main/java/aitoa/examples/jssp/JSSPRepresentationMapping.java}{}{relevant}